onap/vnfrqts-requirements/docs/Chapter5.rst

 -  Tabs are NOT allowed, use spaces ONLY.

--  You MUST indent your properties and lists with 1 or more spaces.
+-  R-43125 The VNF Heat **MUST** indent properties and lists with 1 or more spaces.

 -  All Resource IDs and resource property parameters are case-sensitive.
    (e.g., "ThIs", is not the same as "thiS")